 We have written before on the topic of collaboration between Indigenous peoples and government bodies, NGOs, and researchers.
 Recently, the Government of Canada and the Inuit of Labrador entered an agreement to help protect marine biodiversity.
 Additionally, see our blog on researchers collaborating on TK and scientific research here.

-Lethbridge is the first city in Alberta to involve Indigenous elders in land use planning to ensure that the city’s growth does not disrupt land use by the Blood Tribe.
-Under this consultation mechanism, the elders will provide input to the municipality on decisions regarding the construction of roads and bridges, and will also give the elders a chance to voice concerns if a proposed project will disrupt a sacred site.
+Lethbridge is the first city in Alberta to involve Indigenous elders in land use planning to ensure that the city’s growth does not disrupt land use by the local Blood Tribe.
+Under this consultation mechanism, elders will provide input to the municipality on decisions regarding the construction of roads and bridges, and will also give the elders a chance to voice concerns if a proposed project will disrupt a sacred site.
 This will hopefully mitigate development on sacred sites.
 Having elders involved on this project may also reduce lengthy and costly litigation, as was recently seen in the Ktunaxa decision by the Supreme Court of Canada.
 The City of Lethbridge has also completed a TK study of the entire municipality, with the goal of understanding how the Blackfoot used the land historically and in the present.
 This sort of initiative will hopefully be emulated by other municipalities who are looking to preserve biodiversity and their Indigenous histories.

 Moving from the prairies to Ontario, an Anishinabek/Ontario Fisheries Resource Centre employee, Jesse Popp, has helped create an app that allows Indigenous peoples in northern Ontario to record moose seen and harvested while out hunting.
 Combining technology and tradition and will permit Indigenous communities to have a tool to pool knowledge of the moose population.
 This is useful considering that moose populations have declined by 20% over the past decade.
 The idea is to expand the app so it is available to other communities and to tailor it to meet each community’s needs.
 Similarly, the University of Alberta also created an app that allows hunters to track the moose population, which was previously primarily done by researchers using a helicopter which was more expensive than relying on those already out on the land tracking and hunting moose.
 These sorts of apps use technology to capitalize on the knowledge and increased numbers of hunters (compared to researchers in helicopters) to monitor and conserve the moose population.